Cellular Biophysics

 Molekulare Biophysik

-Cellular biophysics is a branch of biophysics that focuses on the physical principles of cell function.
-It performs a bridging function from the atomic or molecular understanding of proteins, membranes and polynucleotides to the highly complex and highly integrated systems of organelles and whole cells.
-Finally, the investigation of tissues and organs ties in with medical biophysics.
+Cellular biophysics is a branch of biophysics that focuses on the physical principles of cellular function.
+It performs a bridging function, starting from the atomic or molecular understanding of proteins, membranes and polynucleotides to the highly complex and highly integrated systems of organelles and whole cells.
+Finally, the study of tissues and organs ties in with medical biophysics.

-Current areas of cellular biophysics are intracellular signal dynamics and transport, cell mechanics, molecular motors and electrophysiology.
-The field has benefited greatly from recent advances in the imaging of living cells that allow spatial and temporal measurement of macromolecules and their function.
-The control of cellular processes by light (optogenetics) also provides unique possibilities for the investigation of physiological processes.
-The combination of novel experimental tools with mathematical models is a particular strength of this area.
+Current subfields of cellular biophysics include intracellular signalling dynamics and transport, cell mechanics, molecular motors and electrophysiology.
+The field has benefited greatly from recent advances in live cell imaging, which allow spatial and temporal measurement of macromolecules and their function.
+The control of cellular processes by light (optogenetics) also provides unique opportunities to study physiological processes.
+The combination of novel experimental tools with mathematical models is a particular strength of this field.
+Advances in cellular biophysics offer new starting points for complex medically relevant questions.

 Section III